Illuminating Pathways: Guiding Students to Success

 Identification of Key Issues

 The College’s Quality Enhancement Plan emerged following a year-long process in which the College’s constituency—faculty, staff, students, administrators, and community—reviewed the institutional data and engaged in discussion groups, listening forums, and surveys to identify topics aligned with the College’s strategic plan.
 While a number of issues emerged during this phase, of most concern to faculty and staff were the challenges first-year students face in persisting at Coastal.

 Focus of the Plan

 Coastal’s QEP has been developed and will be implemented with the College’s institutional capabilities in mind.
-Implementation focuses on leadership, personnel, resources, and realistic timelines.
+Successful implementation is dependent upon leadership, personnel, resources, and realistic timelines.
 It has been the experience of Coastal that successful projects are best implemented within the existing leadership and organizational structure of the institution.
 Thus, the responsibility for implementation is shared among the key leadership groups of the College.
 Whenever possible, the plan utilizes existing College resources to optimize the efficiency of implementation.
 However, additional financial resources are identified to implement and sustain the plan.
 Most importantly, the QEP is integrated by design into the College’s institutional effectiveness, planning, assessment, and evaluation model in order to further solidify its successful implementation and sustainability.

-Four carefully defined goals, outcomes, and measures of success for each of the three major initiatives, and comprehensive outcomes for the QEP are clearly identified.
-Multiple measures and performance data will be collected as detailed on the thoughtfully constructed assessment calendars, which also specify responsibility for data collection.
-Furthermore, the Quality Enhancement Plan will be fully integrated into the College’s on-going, well-established planning, assessment, and institutional effectiveness model.
+Four carefully defined institutional goals, three student learning outcomes, and measures of success for each of the major initiatives of the QEP are clearly identified.
+Data from multiple sources will be collected as detailed on the thoughtfully constructed assessment calendars, which specify responsibility for data collection.
+Evaluation results will be used to assess progress in achieving student outcomes in order to optimize student success in the first year.